Generated regional Colorado river scene for Upper Gunnison River planning; not an exact location photo

 If the Upper Gunnison is high, stained, crowded, or rule-sensitive, compare the Taylor River, Uncompahgre River, or Cimarron River after checking current flows and access.

-Check the current CPW fishing brochure, Gunnison River special-regulation language, and NPS Curecanti rules for the exact reach you plan to fish.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check the current CPW fishing brochure, Gunnison River special fishing rule language, and NPS Curecanti rules for the exact reach you plan to fish.

 Almont confluence area